 - Movement problems.

-At this stage of the condition, the person affected may need full-time assistance with eating, moving and personal care.
+At this stage of Alzheimer’s disease, people generally need full-time assistance with eating, moving and personal care.

-Around 150,000 people (17% of all cases) are affected by vascular dementia, which is caused by a reduced flow of blood to the brain.
-The symptoms for this form of dementia can begin suddenly or come on slowly over time.
-Early symptoms of the conditions include:
+Next, let’s discuss the second most common form of dementia.
+Vascular dementia affects around 150,000 people (17% of all cases).
+This condition is caused by a reduced flow of blood to the brain.
+Dementia symptoms in vascular cases can begin suddenly or appear slowly over time.
+Early symptoms of the condition include:

 - Difficulty planning things.